CHALLENGES

 • Customer satisfaction: Use surveys or satisfaction scores (CSAT).

-Step 2: Co-constructing with stakeholders
+Step 2: Co-construct with stakeholders

 • A clear description of each criterion

-• Instructions for filling them in
+• Instructions for completing them

-• Examples of expected behavior
+• Examples of expected behaviors

-• A uniform rating system
+• A uniform scoring system

-Step 4: Weight the criteria at fair value
+Step 4: Weight the criteria appropriately

 Here's how you can weight the criteria: